 For wall repair, our SettleStop IntelliBrace™ Wall Repair System and SettleStop Wall Anchors stabilize failing foundation walls and can even straighten bowed walls over time.
 The SettleStop Pier System solves settlement problems by transferring the weight of your home to steel piers driven deep into solid ground, offering support and possible lift.
 All of our cutting-edge repair solutions are customizable to fit the needs of your unique home since they are made in-house.

-Baltimore Crawl Space Encapsulation & Repair
+Crawl Space Encapsulation & Repair in Baltimore, MD

 Older homes, as well as newer ones, can both experience crawl space issues.
 Older homes, however, tend to suffer from more server problems because of how they were built and since the red flags are allowed to fester for years before they are addressed.
 Older homes typically were built with crawl space vents.
 Although installing vents were the best building practice at the time, we have now learned that any opening that isn’t sealed allows humid air to enter, becoming trapped and causing issues.
 Baltimore’s humid summers and temperatures swings lead to problems in your crawl space.
 It’s best for homeowners to inspect the crawl space for mold, rotting wood, or water at least once a year.
 If this isn’t possible, however, there are problem signs to look out for in the living area of your home.
 If your home experiences unexplained musty odors, especially during the summer or damp periods, spongy or uneven floors, or an overall humid environment, the problem could be coming from below your floors.